Improved Algorithms for Distributed Entropy Monitoring: AMS Sampling in Distributed Monitoring

 \subsection{Sequence-Based Sliding Window}

-In the sequence-based sliding window case, we are only interested in the $w$ most recent items received by the system, denoted by $A^w(t) = \{a_j\ |\ j > t - w\}$.
+In the sequence-based sliding window case, we are only interested in the last $w$ items received by the system, denoted by $A^w(t) = \{a_j\ |\ j > t - w\}$.

-It is easy to extend the AMS-sampling step to the sliding window case.
-Cormode et al.~\cite{CMYZ12} gave an algorithm that maintains $s$ random sample at the coordinator in the sequence-based sliding window setting.
+It is easy to extend the AMS sampling step to the sliding window case.
+Cormode et al.~\cite{CMYZ12} gave an algorithm that maintains $s$ random samples at the coordinator in the sequence-based sliding window setting.
 This algorithm can be directly used in our case by setting $s = 1$.
 Similar as before, when the sample $S$ is updated, we start to track its tailing frequency $R$ using \CE.
+The algorithm is depicted in Algorithm \ref{algo:TrackF-SW}.

 \begin{theorem} For any function $f:\mathbb{N} \to \mathbb{R}^+ \cup \{0\}$ with $f(0) = 0$ and input class $\mathcal{A}$, let $\pi$ be defined as in (\ref{eq:pi}) but with $A$ being replaced with $A^w$.
 Let $\kappa = \kappa(\frac{\eps}{2}, \frac{\delta}{2}, \mathcal{A})$.
 There is an algorithm for the sequence-based sliding window (with window size $w$) that maintains at the coordinator a $(1 + \eps, \delta)$-approximation to $\overline{f}(A^w)$, using